shinimol1983/opennms-tutorials-1/session3/Exercise-3-4.md

 Test your events once you have made the changes.

-## Step 3 Add a reduction key to the alarm triggeing events
+## Step 3 Add a reduction key to the alarm triggering events

 For all of the raise events, turn them into type 1 alarms by adding a reduction key